 As part of the Mason Core, the English 100/101 curriculum works to create engaged citizens who understand that writing is a social, rhetorical act and can effectively analyze and respond to the writing situations they encounter within and beyond the university walls.

 These courses help student writers—who may be developing their confidence, critical thinking, flexibility, control of language, and sense of ownership—learn to analyze, research, and produce texts of varying genres that engage a range of audiences.

 1: Students are able to analyze and respond to a range of rhetorical situations with increased awareness of the purposes, audiences, and contexts of writing.
 They are able to identify appropriate rhetorical strategies and apply them in their own writing.

-Learning Outcome 1: Students improve their ability to write in, and reflect upon, a recursive process that includes exploration, invention, and inquiry, as well as drafting, organizing, revising, peer-reviewing, and editing.
+2: Students develop strategies for anticipating and using audience response as they engage in and reflect upon a recursive writing process that includes exploration, inquiry, and invention, as well as drafting, organizing, revising, peer-reviewing, and editing.

 Requirements and Prerequisites: